 Roles and responsibilities (will vary)

-- Represent SF Bicycle Coalition at school and community meetings and events
+- Represent SF Bicycle Coalition at school and community events

 Required skills or abilities: